justworx/sak/README.md

 # sak

 SAK is an acronym.
 Can you guess it?
 Probably not from the contents.
-Well, there's more to add and eventually this may live up to it's acronym.
+Well, there's more to add and eventually sak may live up to it's name.

 For now, I'm just putting some stuff here that doesn't seem to belong with the trix project, but that I don't want to lose!

+Hello?